 Living with an addicted partner can be traumatic.
 Alcohol addiction is most often referred to as a family disease because it destroys the lives of more than just the individual suffering directly from the condition.
 Addiction can also disrupt and destroy everyone within the family unit.

 If you’re dealing with an alcoholic partner, the chances are that those on the outside are wondering why you don’t just leave the situation behind you.
-It’s understandable that you may have children, you love your partner, and that abandoning the situation is simply not your first option, nor may it be an option to you at all.
+Understandably, you love your partner and abandoning the situation is simply not your first option, nor may it be an option to you at all.
 Don’t allow outsiders to make your choices or place the blame on you.
 At the same time, you must not expect that things will change without any effort.

 If you are codependent on your partner, get support for yourself, too.
 Codependency can be as difficult to deal with as an addiction, and in many ways, is nearly the same.
-Counseling and support is important for the entire family in most cases and is available at many addiction treatment centers in the form of family therapy.
+Counseling and support are important for the entire family in most cases and are available at many addiction treatment centers in the form of family therapy.

 Discussing your concerns about addiction with someone who suffers from alcohol use disorder can be difficult.
-However, there can be additional challenges when the person in question shares a home and a life with you.
-In situations such as these, it’s crucial that you approach the conversation carefully after considerable research and preparation.
+However, there can be additional challenges when the person in question shares a home, children, and a life with you.
+In these situations, it’s crucial to approach the conversation carefully after considerable research and preparation.

 Find out about addiction treatment near you, and about how you can get your loved one professional help before you initiate the discussion.
-Even if the conversation goes well, it’s important that your partner acts on their promise to get help.
+Even if the conversation goes well, your partner must act on their promise to get help.
 You need to present options as soon as they’re ready and focus on making the next step easy for your loved one.

 Discussing signs of alcohol addiction and the need for treatment with your partner may be highly emotional on both sides.
 To make sure your conversation goes well, make a point of speaking without accusation or blame.
-How can you do this when you’re trying to help them accept and face their addiction?
-Try to calmly present problems as you see them and bring up specific examples, using “I” language as much as possible, such as “I notice,” “I feel,” etc. You may want even to practice what you want to say as if preparing for a speech.
-However, don’t deliver your words all at once like a speech.
+Try to calmly present problems as you see them and bring up specific examples, using “I” language as much as possible, such as “I notice,” “I feel,” etc. You may even want to practice what you want to say as if preparing for a speech.
+However, don’t deliver your words all at once.
 Remember that this is a conversation and that your partner must be given time to express themselves, too.

 Speak with warmth and affection, making it clear that you want your partner to seek help because you love them.
 But don’t give in to pressure and denials.
 Remain firm in what you’re trying to accomplish.
 If you’ve enabled their drinking in the past, now is the time to make it clear that you can’t do that anymore, for their good.
 Follow your plan and keep your cool.